-The Factoring Calculator finds the set of factors or divisors of a positive integer.
-Enter a positive number to find its factors.
+The Factoring Calculator finds the factors and factor pairs of a positive or negative number.
+Enter an integer number to find its factors.

 How to Factor Numbers: Factorization

-This calculator factors numbers by trial division.
-If you'd like to use trial division to find the factors of a number, follow these steps.
+This factors calculator factors numbers by trial division.
+Follow these steps to use trial division to find the factors of a number.

-- Find the square root of the integer number n and round up to the next whole number.
+- Find the square root of the integer number n and round down to the closest whole number.
 Let's call this number s.

-- Do the same with the number "2" and proceed testing all integers through the rounded-up square root s (n ÷ 2, n ÷ 3, n ÷ 4... n ÷ s).
+- Do the same with the number 2 and proceed testing all integers (n ÷ 2, n ÷ 3, n ÷ 4... n ÷ s) up through the square root rounded to s.
 Record the factor pairs where division results in whole integer numbers with zero remainders.

-- Once you have recorded all factor pairs you have successfully factored the number n.
+- When you reach n ÷ s and you have recorded all factor pairs you have successfully factored the number n.

 Factors of 18:

-- The square root of 18 is 4.2426, rounded up to the next whole number is 5
+- The square root of 18 is 4.2426, rounded down to the closest whole number is 4

 Cite this content, page or calculator as: